Interdictor/kenjoyer/README.md

 * python 3

 ## SETUP
-  * duplicated the file config_example.json, rename it to "config.json" and fill it with your custom configuration.
+  * Duplicate the file config_example.json, rename it to "config.json" and fill it with your custom configuration.
 You will need your kenjo user id and auth token, You can retrieve them user chrome/firefox dev tools (or ask a developer for help)

 ## REGULAR USER COMMANDS
-  * `pip install RUN pip install -r requirements.txt`
+  * `pip install -r requirements.txt`
   * `python3 src/main.py`

 ## DEV REQUIREMENTS